androuino/deeplearning4jui/README.md

 # deeplearning4jui
 This is a UI test for trained model in DeepLearning4J Library.
+Some part of my code and images or videos were from this [link](https://github.com/PacktPublishing/Java-Machine-Learning-for-Computer-Vision) so if you want to get more knowledge about DeepLearning, you may want to check on this repo.

 ## GETTING STARTED
 Assuming at least Java JDK 1.8 and JavaFX Library are installed already and you cloned or downloaded this repository.